The Conflict at a Glance

 4. The Moro National Liberation Front (MNLF): was originally established by Nur Misuari in 1971 to secure an independent Muslim state.
 In 1989, then-President Corazon Aquino gave predominantly Muslim areas of the Philippines a degree of self-rule by setting up the Autonomous Region in Muslim Mindanao (ARMM).
 In 1996, the government signed a peace agreement with MNLF that allowed Misuari to run for governor, but his term ended violently after a failed uprising.
 While multiple factions splintered from the main group, many remained loyal to Misuari and launched a series of attacks beginning in 2005.
 The Armed Forces of the Philippines renewed hostilities against the group, reasserting old claims that MNLF was working with Abu Sayyaf.
 MNLF/Misuari declared an independent Bangsamoro Land in 2012 and an independent Bangsamoro Republik in 2013 in an apparent attempt to subvert MILF-government talks on a semi-autonomous Bangsamoro region.
 In September 2013, dozens of MNLF fighters led a violent month-long siege on the southern city of Zamboanga.

-5. Moro Islamic Liberation Front (MILF): MILF is the largest rebel group with an estimated 11,000 members and is based primarily in central Mindanao.
+5. Moro Islamic Liberation Front (MILF): The largest rebel group with an estimated 11,000 members, MILF is based primarily in central Mindanao.
 It was formed in 1981 after its leader, Salamat Hashim, left the MNLF.
-MILF has been led by Al Haj Murad since the death of Salamat Hashim in July 2003.
+MILF has been led by Al Haj Murad since the 2003 death of Hashim.
 After a peace agreement was ruled unconstitutional in 2008, MILF and the government signed a ceasefire in 2009 and have actively engaged in peace talks since 2011.
 While MILF previously called for the creation of a separate Islamic state, in 2010 it changed this goal to a “sub-state” akin to a U.S. state under a unitary Philippine government.
 The fourth and final Annex to the Framework for the Agreement on the Bangsamoro (FAB) was signed in January 2014, paving the way for the Comprehensive Agreement on the Bangsamoro (CAB) to be finalized by 2016.
+In April 2014 MILF announced that it was establishing a new political group, the United Bangsamoro Justice Party.

 6. Abu Sayyaf Group (ASG): ASG is a radical Islamist group led by Khadafi Janjalani.
 The group has an estimated 300 to 400 fighters in Sulu and Basilan, is alleged to have links to the al-Qaeda network and is considered a terrorist organization by both Manila and Washington.
 ASG is known to carry out kidnappings and bombings, which have been condemned by both the MNLF and MILF.